 1990: GUINESS BOOK OF RECORDS

-Since its early beginnings, the World Championship Barbecue Cooking Contest has truly earned its reputation as the “Super Bowl of Swine”.
-Teams filled Tom Lee Park, even after the city expanded the park’s size, allowing more than 250 teams to compete for more than $55,000 in prize money.
-In 1990, the Guiness Book of World Records bestowed the honor of “the largest barbecue-cooking contest in the world” to the contest.
+Since its beginning in 1978, the World Championship Barbecue Cooking Contest truly earned its reputation as the “Super Bowl of Swine.”
+Over 250 teams filled Tom Lee Park to compete for more than $55,000 in prize money.
+In 1990, the Guinness Book of World Records bestowed the honor of “the largest barbecue-cooking contest in the world” to the contest.
 With its growth, the event has attracted national media coverage, including “Good Morning America”, “The Today Show”, “CBS This Morning”, “Primetime Live”, The Food Network, USA Today, A&E, The Wall Street Journal, and others.

 1995 – 2001: GROWING EACH YEAR